swhoque/swhoque/README.md

-Hi, I'm Syed, a CS major at UCONN with a concentration on data science.
+Hi, I'm Syed, a CS major at UCONN concentrating on data analytics.

-I'm currently working on a tkinter app that can supplement playing the guitar when learning the fretboard.
+I'm currently working on a desktop app and an Android app.

-I'm also learning HTML, CSS, and JS to create a well designed and responsive portfolio website.
+I'm also learning Kotlin and calisthenics.

+John Shika is a good show.